 To improve emergency readiness for our community, we must consider the abilities of each person to care for himself or herself at a time when help may be limited or take some time to arrive.
-People with special or functional needs (such as physical or mobility impairment; dietary, communication, or transportation restrictions; cognitive or psychiatric needs; medical conditions, etc.) may have to take additional steps to protect yourself, your family, and your belongings.
-The important thing is to start preparing.
+People with special or functional needs (such as physical or mobility impairments; dietary, communication, or transportation restrictions; cognitive or psychiatric needs; medical conditions, etc.) may have to take additional steps to protect themselves, their family, and their belongings.
+The important thing is to start preparing now.
 First responders can perform their duties more successfully when people take the initiative to plan ahead.

 - If you receive dialysis or other life sustaining medical treatment, identify locations and availability of more than one facility and work with your provider to develop an emergency plan.

-- Work with local transportation and disability services to plan ahead for accessible transportation for evacuation or other reasons during a disaster.
+- Work with local transportation and disability services to plan ahead for accessible transportation in an evacuation or during a disaster.

 - Develop back-up plans for personal assistance services, hospice, or other forms of in-home assistance.

-- List of personal contacts, family and friends that you many need to contact in an emergency
+- A list of personal contacts, family, and friends that you may need to contact in an emergency

-- Laminated personal communication board, if you might need assistance with being understood
+- Laminated personal communication board if you need assistance being understood

 - If possible, extra medicine, oxygen, insulin, catheters, or other medical supplies you use regularly

 - Review and update your plan twice a year.

 - Register with an assistance program.
 You can check with your city to identify a local registry.
 If none exists, 2-1-1 Texas may be able to connect you with the services you need.